Juda77/ArithmeticCalculator/README.md

 # Arithmetic Calculator
-Computes basic mathematical expressions.
+Client-side JS program which computes basic mathematical expressions.
 Incorporates PEMDAS and parentheses.

 <h2>Shout out to Edsger Dijkstra!</h2>
 The calculator uses Edsger Dijkstra's shunting-yard algorithm(not to be confused with Dijkstra's famous shortest paths algorithm)